MoHoushmand/mo/_sources/quantum_computers/superconducting_qubits/superconducting_qubits.md

 ## Assembling a quantum computer

 In this build-up from a single to few and from few to many qubits on a quantum processor, we explore the conclusion to this three-part lecture series.

-Please note: mentions to videos by Brian, Adriaan, and Niels are made.
-These videos will be presented in the next part of the module.

-V

-Hi!
-Today I will show you how we can assemble a quantum processor from circuit QED quantum hardware.
-I will focus on the approach to fault-tolerant quantum computing named Surface Code, which we pursue within QuTech.
+Here we will show how we can assemble a quantum processor from circuit QED quantum hardware.
+I will focus on the approach to fault-tolerant quantum computing named Surface Code.
 Surface code calls for a 2-dimensional square lattice of qubits with only nearest-neighbor interactions.

 ```{figure} /gfx/gfx4/m4c1.png
 :name: tr2